 The Body Cardio is our favourite smart scale for sheer number of stats and handy info like how much weight you've lost or gained since your last weigh in.
 It's pricier than the others but offers just about everything you might possibly need.
 Our only complaint is the squiggly graphs on the mobile app.

-However, since Withings has removed PWV support from the Cardio, you might be just as happy with the cheaper Body+, which now has an almost identical feature set from as little as £69/$99.
+It also offers a unique feature: Pulse Wave Velocity tracking, which could help you monitor your heart health.
+If you're not fussed o that though, you might be just as happy with the cheaper Body+, which otherwise has an almost identical feature set from as little as £69/$99.

 Read our Withings Body Cardio review.

 - Reviewed on: 16 November 2018

 The QardioBase 2 is as smart as it is stylish, offering a good range of body composition measurements, along with handy unique features like haptic feedback or the emoji display.
 Our only minor gripe is that the app doesn't make the most of all the data it gathers, but it does do more than enough for most.

 The price is the only sticking point.
 The QardioBase 2 sits at a premium price point, and while it offers enough features to justify that price, it's worth remembering that you can get almost as much for a whole lot less from other manufacturers.

 Read our QardioBase 2 review.